What is expected of me once I finish the programme?

 We are a charitable organisation whose success is cohesive with the trainee rates and completion of our programmes.
 Currently we have an almost 100% success rate of students going on to further education or employment.
 We do our best during the enrolment process to ensure the students we take on board are prepared to complete the programmes and continue on to education or careers within the teaching or care sector.
 We support each trainee to find their path in an area they are passionate about.

 What are the attendance requirements?

-For our level 3 Programme: You are required to be at your practicum for a minimum 2 days a week (12 hours minimum) and at our training centre for two days a week (Wednesdays and Thursdays).
+For the Level 3 Programme and the Level 4 Programmes: You are required to be at your practicum for 3 days a week and at our training centre for two days a week (Wednesdays and Thursdays).

 The minimum attendance requirements to pass are set out in the programme’s Code of Conduct which you will receive upon acceptance.